Frequently Asked Questions

 - What is the average cumulative undergraduate indebtedness for students graduating from Rhode Island College?

 All students at the college are assigned to a professional financial aid counselor according to the first letter of the student's last name.
-Current caseload assignments are listed below.
+Current caseload assignments are listed HERE.

-The above assignments do change periodically so you should check this page on at least an annual basis.
+Caseload assignments change periodically so you should check this page on at least an annual basis.

 Most of the financial aid available at Rhode Island College is based on financial need.
 Financial need is simply the difference between your cost of attending Rhode Island College and the amount that your family is expected to contribute towards that cost.
 Your cost of attendance depends on such factors as whether you plan to live on campus or commute and whether you are a resident of Rhode Island or another state.
 Enrollment plans for full- or part-time study will also influence your cost of attendance and your eligibility for assistance.